Irish Wolfhound Puppy Guide

-Everything you need for a Irish Wolfhound puppy's first year.
+Everything you need for an Irish Wolfhound puppy's first year.
 Feeding schedule, training milestones, vaccination timeline, and health concerns for large breed puppies.

 First Week Home

-With a typical weight of 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound requires thoughtful care tailored to their specific breed characteristics.
+Size 105-180 lbs and expected lifespan 6-8 yrs; the Irish Wolfhound comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 What sets the Irish Wolfhound apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Feeding Schedule